-Pin Name Pin No. I/O Status After Reset Description DC Characteristics Comment PWRKEY 114 DI - Turn on/off the module Pull it up to 1.1 V internally.
+Pin Name Pin No. I/O Status after Reset Description DC Characteristics Comment PWRKEY 114 DI - Turn on/off the module Pulled up to 1.1 V internally.
 Active low.

-VOL_UP 95 DI PD Volume up LDO9A_1V8 If unused, keep it open.
-VOL_DOWN 96 DI PD Volume down RESET_N 225 DI - Reset the module The function is disabled by default, and can be enabled by software configuration.
+VOL_UP 95 DI PD Volume up If unused, keep it open.
+VOL_DOWN 96 DI PD Volume down LDO9A_1V8 Cannot be externally pulled up.
+RESET_N 225 DI - Reset the module Disabled by default and it can be enabled via software configuration.
 A test point is recommended to be reserved if unused.